oscarbranson/latools/docs/_sources/users/installing.rst.txt

 If you don't already have this (or are unsure if you do), we reccommend that you install one of the pre-packaged science-oriented Python distributions, like Continuum's `Anaconda <https://www.continuum.io/downloads>`_ or Enthought's `Canopy <https://www.enthought.com/products/canopy/>`_.
 These provide a working copy of Python, and most of the modules that ``latools`` relies on.

-If you already have Python, and don't want to install a complete distribution, the steps below `should` work.
+If you already have a working Python installation or don't want to install one of the pre-packaged Python distributions, everything below `should` work.

 ======================
 Installing ``latools``